An Overview of Bail, Bail Bonds, and Bondsmen

 What is Bail?

 When someone is arrested, a bail amount is assigned when the person gets admitted to jail.
-Bail is money or property that is promised to a court of law to allow a person who has been charged with a crime to be released from jail.
+Bail is money or property promised to a court of law to allow a person charged with a crime to be released.

-Jails and correctional facilities have standard collateral amounts that correspond with the most common crimes.
-This gives the arrested person an opportunity to get out of jail more quickly, rather than waiting a day or more to see a judge.
+Jails and correctional facilities have standard collateral amounts corresponding to the most common crimes.
+This allows the arrested person to get out of jail more quickly, rather than waiting a day or more to see a judge.

-The money can be paid by the person who is arrested (also known as the defendant) or a friend/relative.
+The person arrested (also known as the defendant), an attorney, or a friend/relative can pay the money.

 The money can also be put up by a surety (usually a bail bondsman) with the understanding that the accused person will appear in court.
 If the defendant doesn’t appear in court, they lose the money.